oTree-org/oTree/_docs/ztree.md

 Each player has the same set of fields, so this structure is conceptually similar to a table.

-oTree also has a "groups" table, where you can store data at the group level, if it is not specific to any one player but rather the same for all players in the group, like the total contribution by the group (e.g. `self.group.total_contribution`).
+oTree also has a "Group" object (essentially a "groups" table), where you can store data at the group level, if it is not specific to any one player but rather the same for all players in the group, like the total contribution by the group (e.g. `self.group.total_contribution`).